Dolores Guinness

-Dolores Guinness (31 July 1936 – 20 January 2012) was a German-born "Freiin" (Baroness), socialite, fashion icon and jet set member of the 1950s and 1960s.
-She has been a member of the International Best Dressed List since 1970.
+Dolores Guinness (née Baroness Dolores Maria Agatha Wilhelmine Luise von Fürstenberg-Herdringen; 31 July 1936 – 20 January 2012) was a German-born aristocrat, socialite, fashion icon, and jet set member of the 1950s and 1960s.
+She was a member of the International Best Dressed List from 1970.
 Her mother was the Mexican-born socialite Gloria Guinness.

 Early life

-Born Dolores Maria Agatha Wilhelmine Luise, Freiin von Fürstenberg-Herdringen on 31 July 1936 in Berlin-Charlottenburg.
-She is the second daughter of Franz-Egon Maria Meinhard Engelbert Pius Aloysius Kaspar Ferdinand Dietrich, 3rd Graf von Fürstenberg-Herdringen (1896–1975) and his second wife, Gloria Guinness (née Rubio y Alatorre) (1912–1980).
+She was born on 31 July 1936 in Berlin-Charlottenburg.
+She was the only daughter of Franz-Egon Maria Meinhard Engelbert Pius Aloysius Kaspar Ferdinand Dietrich, 3rd Graf von Fürstenberg-Herdringen (1896–1975) and his second wife, Gloria Guinness (née Rubio y Alatorre) (1912–1980).
 She also has a younger brother, Franz-Egon (born 1939), and a half-sister, Betsy von Furstenberg, from her father's previous marriage.

-Though some published sources have described Dolores von Fürstenberg as a countess and a princess, she is, in fact, a Freiin (baroness) by birth, according to the last published issue of the Almanach de Gotha.
-Children of the counts von Fürstenberg-Herdringen are known as Freiherr (baron) or Freiin (baroness), and the sons move up in rank to Graf (count) only if they inherit the primary title.
+Though some published sources have described Dolores von Fürstenberg as a countess and a princess, she would have been, in fact, a Freiin (baroness), according to the last published issue of the Almanach de Gotha - had these titles not been abolished in 1919.

 Later life

 At age 19, she married her stepbrother Patrick Benjamin Guinness (1931–1965), son of Loel Guinness and Joan Yarde-Buller, on 22 October 1955 in Paris.
 Patrick was killed in a car accident in Turtig near Raron, Switzerland 1965.
-Have issue:
+Their children were: